CAMPANIA

 Soils

-mixed limestone, igneous, metamorphic.
-Basalt and tufaceous
+Mixed limestone, igneous, metamorphic.
+Basalt and tuffaceous

 1.845.000 HL